How to Use “Kakkoii” Correctly in Japanese?

 kakkou ga ii ⇢ ⇢ ⇢ ⇢ kakkoii

-From this structure, we can also find that “kakkoii” is a colloquial form that comes from 格好がいい “kakkou ga ii”.
+From this structure, we can also see that “kakkoii” is a colloquial form derived from 格好がいい “kakkou ga ii”.

 What is the opposite of “kakkoii”?